Office life used to be simpler. Once a year, your boss would call you in for a performance review and, presumably, a raise.

 “Do your homework.
 Be prepared to justify why you should have a large raise from what you are making,” says Elizabeth Lions, author of I Quit!
 Working for You Isn’t Working for Me.
 “Employers are slow to ‘buy’ talent, so you had better have it all—skills, presentation, attitude, dress, etc., or they will not write the check.”

 Most of the experts we spoke with point out that many people think they deserve a raise, but that’s not enough to justify one.
 Preparation and articulation are key when discussing the topic with your boss.
-Steve Duffy, vice president of marketing for online lender Dealstruck, has another suggestion that he calls “asking for a raise in reverse.”
+Business guru Steve Duffy has another suggestion that he calls “asking for a raise in reverse.”

 “Most workers look back at what they did as the basis for a raise.
 That’s tricky because it’s old news,” Duffy says.
 “Go to your boss and ask them what you need to do to be bumped up 10 to 15K, to get a better title or to make X amount per year.
 Ask for them to put it in writing with specific goals you have to hit.
 Make sure to cut out anything subjective like ‘be a team player.’
 You want accomplishments that can be easily quantified.”